 - Participate in a collegial atmosphere that is open to diverse opinions and viewpoints and prepares students to analyze the current literature critically

-The doctoral program is a full-time, full-residency program that is designed to be completed in five years.
+The doctoral program is a full-time, full-residency program that is designed to be completed in five years but typically students complete within six years.
 No part-time students will be accepted.
 The curriculum is designed to meet or exceed state and national guidelines for licensing and accreditation.

-The program is currently APA accredited until 2017.
+The program is currently APA accredited with the next site visit expected in 2027.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 American Psychological Association